Soldermag

 • Console guidance (PS5 M.2 expansion requirements and heatsink bay constraints)

-If you’re pairing a fast SSD with an external enclosure, see: Best USB4 NVMe Enclosures (2026) — the enclosure and cable can make a top-tier drive feel mediocre.
+If you’re pairing a fast SSD with an external enclosure, see: Best USB4 NVMe Enclosures (2026). the enclosure and cable can make a top-tier drive feel mediocre.
+And if you need large portable storage that’s already assembled, check our best external SSDs picks.

 Samsung 990 PRO 2TB SSD